Transmission of Harmful Material

 Sexual Offenses by School Authority Figures Against Students

 Under § 775.0862, Fla.
-Stat., the penalties for the offense are enhanced for sexual offenses committed against student by school authority figure.
+Stat., the penalties for the offense are enhanced for sexual offenses committed against a student by any school authority figure.
 In these cases, the jury is instructed that:

 If you find that (defendant) committed the crime of Transmission of Material Harmful to Minors by Electronic Device or Equipment, you must also determine whether the State has proved beyond a reasonable doubt that (defendant) was an authority figure at a school and (victim) was a student at the same school.